ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 3. Select _Azure IoT Hub_
 4. Give it a name such as your name followed by 'iot-labs' (i.e. rickgrimes-iot-labs)
 5. Select or create a new Resource Group
-6. Select a location (choose the one closest to your pysical location)
+6. Select a location (choose the one closest to your physical location)

 <img src="/images/New-IoT-Hub.png"/>